 Celebrate the Irish way!
-Traditional Irish breakfast and live music served up 10 am – 2 pm
+Traditional Irish breakfast and live music served up 10 am – 2 pm….fingers crossed!

 Whew…You made Christmas happen for friends and family, and now it’s time for your own celebration!
 The Irish Rover revives a long-standing tradition of Nollaig na mBan — or Women’s Christmas — with a party just for you.
-Live Irish music by female musicians, drink specials, and a special beer made by female brewer Leah Dienes of Apocalypse Brewery!
+Live Irish music by female musicians, drink specials, and a great excuse for a GNO!

 Under 21 MUST be accompanied by parent.

 OUDOOR ONLY EVENT.
 There will be NO SEATING IN THE RESTAURANT OR BAR.